BjarkeHautop/CausalStructures.jl/docs/src/index.md

     └─ UNKNOWN        No structural constraints
 ```

 `UNKNOWN` can be used for currently unsupported graph classes.
+The constraints
-The graph constrains each class imposes are validated on construction, and errors
+each class imposes are validated on construction, and an error is thrown if the
-if invalid.
+graph is invalid.

 The following edge types exists: